Michael Dalessio

 Financial and Energy Markets.

-I have experience building trading systems for equity and fixed income financial markets, and for energy markets.
+I have experience building trading systems for equity andfixed income financial markets, and for energymarkets.
+I'm also comfortable with bond math and the FIderivative market.

 Figuring It Out.

 I can read man pages.
 I know what an RFC is.
-I like reading other people’s code.
-I will run with the ball.
+I likereading other people's code.

 Mad Communication Skillz.